Sarahfbb/Avenger-Ensemble/README.md

 This repository developed for the paper [Genetic Algorithm-Driven Ensemble Selection for Deep Learning-based Side-Channel Analysis](https://sprint.iacr.org/2024/1949)

-We proposed a new genetic algorithm-driven ensemble selection algorithm called `Evolutionary Avenger Initiative (EAI)` to generate a best-performing ensemble.
+We proposed a new genetic algorithm-driven ensemble selection algorithm called `Evolutionary Avenger Initiative (EAI)` to generate a best-performing ensemble:Avenger Ensemble.
 To the best of our knowledge, this is the first work to investigate ensemble selection within the context of SCA.

 ## dataloader.py
 The `Custom_Dataset` class is the heart of the data loading system, inheriting from PyTorch's `Dataset` class to handle various side-channel analysis datasets.
 When initialized, it takes parameters like the dataset type (`Chipwhisperer`, `ASCAD`, etc.), leakage model, and which byte to target.
 It's capable of handling multiple dataset formats and automatically applies the right preprocessing steps for each one.